 Document Your Naming Convention

 Establish prefixes (Title -, Color -, SVG -, Filter -, Display -) and document them for your team.
-Consistency makes maintenance dramatically easier.
+A consistent naming scheme is worth more than the perfect one.

 Avoid Hardcoded Colors